• Skip to primary navigation

 Score!

-What cut of beef for a Philly Cheesesteak?
+What cut of beef for a Philly cheesesteak?

 ribeye steak sliced thin on a piece of parchment and a cutting board with a knife and sharpening steel in an x to the left.